 Hi!
 I am an Assistant Professor of Biomedical Data Science and, by courtesy, of Computer Science and Electrical Engineering at Stanford University.
 I work on a wide range of problems in machine learning (from proving mathematical properties to building large-scale algorithms) and am especially interested in applications in human disease and health.
 Several of our algorithms are widely used in tech and biotech industries.
-I received a Ph.D. from Harvard in 2014 and was a member of Microsoft Research.
-Before this, I completed math Part III at the University of Cambridge and was a Simons fellow at U.C.
+I received a Ph.D from Harvard in 2014, and was at one time a member of Microsoft Research, a Gates Scholar at the University of Cambridge and a Simons fellow at U.C.
 Berkeley.
-I joined Stanford in Fall 2016 and am excited to be an inaugural Chan-Zuckerberg Investigator.
-I am the faculty director of the new university-wide AI for Health program.
+I joined Stanford in 2016 and am excited to be an inaugural Chan-Zuckerberg Investigator and the faculty director of the university-wide AI for Health program.
 We are also a part of the Stanford AI Lab.
 My research is supported by the NSF CAREER Award, and the Google and Tencent AI awards.

 Email: jamesz at stanford dot edu Office: Packard 258